 About Homeless Programs

 In late 2009, VA announced an ambitious goal to end Veteran homelessness.
-The plan to address this urgent national priority was outlined in 2010’s Opening Doors, the first-ever federal strategic plan to end Veteran homelessness.
+The plan to address this urgent national priority is outlined in Home, Together, the federal strategic plan to prevent and end homelessness.
 As a result of VA’s close collaboration with local and national stakeholder organizations, success is occurring community by community.
 State and local governments across the nation have recently announced that they have ended Veteran homelessness, with more communities poised to achieve the same milestone.

 The national picture has also improved.
-The 2017 Point-in-Time (PIT) Count—a “snapshot” of homelessness on a given night in America—shows that homelessness among Veterans is down by nearly 50 percent since 2010, despite a slight increase in homelessness among Veterans between 2016 and 2017.
+The 2018 Point-in-Time (PIT) Count—a “snapshot” of homelessness on a given night in America—shows that homelessness among Veterans is down by nearly 50 percent since 2010, with a 5.4 percent decrease in homelessness among Veterans between 2017 and 2018.
 Full strategy documents and results reports can be viewed in the resources listed below.

 - Communities that have effectively ended Veteran homelessness

 - VA Programs for Homeless Veterans Results fact sheet

 - 2018 (Updated) Federal Strategic Plan to End Veteran Homelessness